LasseJacobs/LJDB/README.md

-# STL-Style Open Address Hashmap
+# LJDB database experiment project
 ## Usage
 Build and run the project, a command input field '>' shoud appear on the terminal.
 Input a command and see what happens!